Send One Email

 Courtesy of Emily Flake

 So the thought of calling your representatives gives you heart palpitations?
 No pressure.
-An elegantly designed online tool called Democracy.io makes it easy to email your electeds on a regular basis so you can (politely) give them a piece of your mind and hold their feet to the fire.
+An elegantly designed online tool called Democracy.io makes it easy to email your electeds on a regular basis so you can hold their feet to the fire.
 Or to just say “Thanks, keep the pressure on.”
+The tool was designed by the Electronic Frontier Foundation to give ordinary citizens easy access to their elected officials.

 “Even in the best of times, civic engagement at a massive scale is necessary to ensure a government that reflects the will of the people.”